azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 }
 ```

-Save the file and - in a commandline terminal - go to the folder `day7/apps/frontend/scmfe` and build/publish the Docker image:
+Save the file and - in a terminal - go to the folder `day7/apps/frontend/scmfe` and build/publish the Docker image:

 ```zsh
 $ docker build -t adccontainerreg.azurecr.io/adc-frontend-ui:1.0 .
 $ docker push adccontainerreg.azurecr.io/adc-frontend-ui:1.0
 ```

-Alternatively, you can also use your Azure Container Registry:
+Alternatively, you can also use your Azure Container Registry for the build:

 ```zsh
 $ az acr build -r adccontainerreg -t adccontainerreg.azurecr.io/adc-frontend-ui:1.0 .
 ```

 As soon as the image is present in your registry, let's deploy it to the cluster.
-We need three definitions: a deployment, a clusterip service and an ingress object.
-This time, we will deploy everything within one file, separating each object by `---`.
-Please **adjust the the ingress host** to the domain, you are using.
+We need three definitions: a deployment, a `ClusterIP` service and an ingress object.
+This time, we will deploy everything via one file, separating each object by `---`.

+Don't forget to **adjust the the ingress host** to the domain you are using.

 ```yaml
 # Content of file frontend.yaml